-Adjunct Professor Israel undertakes consultancies in higher education, research ethics and research integrity.
-He consults for Commonwealth and State Governments, CSIRO, NGOs, the National Health and Medical Research Council, and the European Research Council.
+Adjunct Professor Israel undertakes consultancies in: higher education policy, practice and governance; research ethics and research integrity.
+He consults for Commonwealth and State Governments, CSIRO, NGOs, the National Health and Medical Research Council, the European Commission and European Research Council.
 He also works with independent higher education institutions in Australia, as chair of academic boards.
-He has been invited to provide mentoring and advisory roles to universities in Australia, Central and East Asia, New Zealand and the United Kingdom.
+He has provided mentoring and advised universities in Australia and New Zealand, Central and East Asia, the United Kingdom and Ireland.

-- 2017 Fellow of the Academy of Social Sciences (UK); - 2017 Fellow of the Royal Society of Arts (UK); - 2016 Principal Fellow of HEA in UK; - 2010 Discipline Scholar Australian Learning & Teaching Council (ALTC); - 2013 American Society of Criminology inaugural Teaching Award; - 2012 Fellowship ALTC; - 2010 Critical Criminologist of the Year Award American Society of Criminology.
+2017 reliow of the Academy of Social

+Sciences (UK);

+0047 Fallery of the Devel Contaturat

+2017 Fellow of the Royal Society of Arts (UK);

+2016 Principal Fellow of HEA in UK;

+2010 Discipline Scholar Australian Learning & Teaching Council (ALTC);

+2013 American Society of Criminology inaugural Teaching Award;

+2012 Fellowship ALTC;

+2010 Critical Criminologist of the Year Award American Society of Criminology.

-AUSTRALIAN UNIVERSITY TEACHER OF THE YEAR FLINDERS UNIVERSITY
+FLINDERS UNIVERSITY